MicrosoftDocs/cpp-docs/docs/windows/roinitializewrapper-class.md

 ```

 ## Remarks
- RoInitializeWrapper is a convenience that initializes the [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)] and returns an HRESULT that indicates whether the operation was successful.
+ RoInitializeWrapper is a convenience that initializes the Windows Runtime and returns an HRESULT that indicates whether the operation was successful.

 ## Members